-Once you’ve met the spending requirement for Amex Platinum’s bonus, which is $5,000 in the first 6 months, the points will post to your account within 8-12 weeks.
+Once you’ve met the spending requirement ($6,000 in the first 6 months) for the American Express Platinum card’s bonus, the points will post to your account within 8-12 weeks.

-So Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
-But it’s too expensive for light spenders and occasional travelers.
+All in all, Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
+But it’s far too expensive for light spenders and occasional travelers.

-Amex Platinum’s credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
-Your income and any debt you’re carrying will also play a role in your approval odds.
-In fact, reports around the internet suggest you can get approved with a 640 credit score if you have high enough income.… read full answer
+The American Express Platinum card credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
+Your credit history, income and any debt you’re carrying will also play a role in your approval odds.
+In fact, reports around the internet suggest you can get approved with slightly lower credit score if you have high enough income.

-If you don’t meet the Amex Platinum credit score requirement, there are plenty of other credit cards you can get.
-They likely won’t be from American Express, though, since all Amex cards require good or excellent credit.
-Once you get a credit card, be sure to make all of your payments on time, and only use a portion of your credit limit.
-This will help raise your credit score so you can get approved for a card like Amex Platinum in the future.
+If you don’t meet the American Express Platinum card credit score requirement, there are plenty of other credit cards you can get.
+They likely won’t be from American Express, though, since Amex cards require good or excellent credit.
+The best credit cards for fair credit also have rewards that fit various spending habits.
+Once you get a credit card, be sure to make all of your payments on time, and try to keep your credit utilization below 30%.
+This will help raise your credit score so you can get approved for a card like American Express Platinum card in the future.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.